wrightaprilm/SSB2020RevClassroom/ConstructGraphicalModels.md

 >
 > Use the skills we practiced above to construct a model of Normal distribution, which has two parameters: mean and sd (standard deviation).
 You can use the image below for guidance.
 >
-> (1) Start by drawing n values from a Normal distribution with a particular mean and sd using: rnorm(n,mean,sd) and saving them in a variable called data.
+> (1) Start by drawing n values from a Normal distribution with a particular mean and sd using: rnorm(n,mean,sd) and saving them in a variable called `data`.
 >
-> (2) Now, create a set of Normal distributions with shared, but unknown, mean and sd.
+> (2) Now, create a set of Normally distributed random variables with shared, but unknown, mean and sd.
 For now, use a uniform distribution - dnUnif(min,max) - to specify your prior distributions for the mean and standard deviation.
 Be sure to create each Normal distribution and clamp a value using a for loop (plate).
 >
 > (3) Print out the current values for mean and sd.
 What are they?
 Now, print out the likelihoods for each of the n Normal distributions.
 Do these likelihoods make sense given the clamped values, and the current mean and sd?
 (HINT: values further from the mean should have lower likelihood, especially if the standard deviation is small.)